What are the top 10 computer viruses of all time?

-9. ILOVEYOU - Traveled through e-mail as a message from a secret admirer.
-When users downloaded the attachment called WIN-BUGSFIX.EXE, the virus would copy and embed itself in key files; including Registry keys.
+Traveled through e-mail as a message from a secret admirer.
+When users downloaded the attachment called WIN-BUGSFIX.EXE, the virus would copy and embed itself in key files; including registry keys.

-- Suspected to have been created by Onel de Guzman (Philippines) in 2000.
+- Suspected to be created by Onel de Guzman (Philippines) in 2000.

-- Initially spread through e-mail and later through IRC clients.
+- Initially spread through e-mail and later through IRC (Internet Relay Chat) clients.